InvAct: View and Scene-invariant Atomic Action Learning from Videos

 Architecture of our action extractor method

 Architecture of our action extractor method.
 We first only train the tubelet embedder and transformer with atomic-action labels but can later infer atomic-actions and keystep-actions.
+We guide the attention mechanism with our structured token commitment.

 The problem of view-invariance with keystep actions